bluesky/databroker/docs/source/how-to/mongo-backed-catalog.rst

 How to create a new Catalog backed by MongoDB
 =============================================

+*I want to set up a performant Catalog that scales to large numbers of Runs and supports the full search capability of Databroker.*

 #.
 Install the `MongoDB Community Edition`_.
 We recommend the latest stable
    version.
 Any version 3.x or later should be fine.